Dimensional Fund Advisors Ltd. : Form 8.3 - NATIONAL EXPRESS GROUP PLC - Ordinary Shares

 (3) Stock-settled derivatives (including options) and agreements to purchase/sell:

-*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 504,678 shares.
+*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 526,851 shares.
+Please note, there were net transfers in of 1,960 shares.

 All interests and all short positions should be disclosed.